TCU vs. Texas Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 Texas Tech Stats and Trends

-- Texas Tech has played five games, with three wins against the spread.
+- Texas Tech has three wins against the spread in five games this season.

-- The Red Raiders have been underdogs by 1.5 points or more two times this year and covered the spread once.
+- The Red Raiders have been underdogs by 2.5 points or more two times this season and covered the spread once.

-- Texas Tech's games this season have gone over the total in two out of five opportunities (40%).

-- Texas Tech is 2-2 against the spread and 3-1 overall in games when it puts up more than 27.3 points.
+- Texas Tech is 2-2 against the spread and 3-1 overall in games when it records more than 27.3 points.

-- When Texas Tech churns out over 397 yards, the team is 1-1 against the spread and 1-1 overall.
+- Texas Tech is 1-1 against the spread and 1-1 overall when the team picks up more than 397 yards.

-- The Red Raiders have turned the ball over nine times this season, three more turnovers than the Horned Frogs have forced (6).
+- This season the Red Raiders have turned the ball over nine times, three more than the Horned Frogs' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.